SIEGEL+GALE • SUMMER 2024

 News

-Entering the website further reinforces the user’s understanding of the VOiA brand through its distinct visual narrative and content placement.
+These points of introduction lead consumers to the website, further reinforcing their understanding of the VOiA brand through a distinct visual identity and content placement.

 More specifically, VOiA’s core values are communicated immediately upon entering the website.